 Other women came from districts further afield such as Gloucester, Lancaster, Norfolk, Warwick, Sussex, Chester and Edinburgh.
 They were probably transferred from county gaols to London on coaches and wagons.
 The prisoners from Scotland may have come by water and may have been taken directly to the ship, or held at Newgate prison for a short time.
 They were fortunate to be transferred in the warmer months at least, although they were probably sent from the counties heavily ironed and handcuffed like the women of the next female convict ship from England the Mary Anne which departed in the winter of 1821.

 The Providence departed England on 13th June 1821.

-1819 survives.
+This was David Reid's third and last voyage as Surgeon Superintendent on a convict ship.
+His journal for the voyage has not survived, however he was previously employed as Surgeon on the convict ships Baring in 1815 and Baring in 1819 and his journal for the Baring 1819 survives.
 In it he recommended that when convicts were first embarked and while detained before sailing that they be given plenty of vegetables and fresh meat instead of salt rations so that their constitution might be enabled to resist the effects of disease in the case of a lengthy voyage.

 He also recommended that unless the passage from England to the Southern tropic was quick, it was advisable to stop at Rio Janeiro which was preferable to the Cape of Good Hope as vegetables were plenty and cheap and the passage from that place could be made to Port Jackson in as little time as from England to Rio.

 The Providence touched at Port Praya and Rio De Janeiro where she was reported to be in Port on 30th September 1821 .

 At day-light we made the land, and saw several vessels from various quarters, steering to the same ports as ourselves.
 At 9 o'clock, we made the Sugar loaf hill, and Round Island, which lies near the entrance of Rio de Janeiro.
 At noon we passed the Fort, and were visited by the Customhouse boats, who directed us to an anchoring place.
 We here found we had anticipated time and tide.
 No vessel had touched at Rio de Janeiro from Port Jackson for five years preceding.
 We found here the Royal George merchant ship, having on board, Sir Thomas Brisbane and suite, the new appointed Governor of New South -Wales, and the John Barry with male convicts, both bound to the settlements we had left.
-Whilst we were there, the Providence Female Convict-Ship also arrived to procure water, and to correct some insubordination amongst the crew
+Whilst we were there, the Providence Female Convict-Ship also arrived to procure water, and to correct some insubordination amongst the crew.

 In 1819 Commissioner John Thomas Bigge spent 17 months in the colonies travelling around New South Wales and Van Diemen's Land.
 He returned to England on the Dromedary in February 1821 to present three reports based on his observations and the examination of free settlers, ex-convicts and hundreds of convicts.
 The first was the Report of the Commissioner of Inquiry on the State of the Colony of New South Wales which was published in 1822.
 He made many recommendations, among them the benefits for convict ships of a direct route to Australia compared to calling at Rio De Janeiro.
-Select Here to read Bigge's thoughts on the various routes
+Select Here to read Bigge's thoughts on the various routes.

 The Providence arrived in Hobart on 18th December 1821 and sailed from there on 31st December reaching Port Jackson Monday night 7th January 1822.